winsharp/Events-Coordinator/README.md

 ## Seed Data Scope

 The verified PostgreSQL population contains the following connected data.
-Every public Venue includes contact, website, genres, amenities, and explicit publication fields.
+Every public Venue includes an address, capacity, description, and explicit publication state; ticket tiers belong to the Artist on each confirmed Event, not to the Venue.

 | Entity or state | Seeded data |
 |---|---|